<p>HIKMAH</p>

 HIKMAH

-Curated by CCA Tashkent Artistic Director Dr Sara Raza, the inaugural group exhibition, Hikmah, brings together leading voices from across the globe, exploring ideas of wisdom, spirit, and material transformation through powerful new commissions and celebrated works.
+Hikmah, the inaugural group exhibition by CCA Tashent's Chief Curator, Dr Sara Raza, brings together leading voices from across the globe, exploring ideas of wisdom, spirit, and material transformation through powerful new commissions and celebrated works.

 Exhibition